-Records from the Administration of President George W. Bush are being systematically processed under the terms of the Presidential Records Act and the Freedom of Information Act (FOIA).
-View the Finding Aids for our records currently available for research at the George W. Bush Presidential Library and Museum.
-Our unprocessed records will become subject to the FOIA on January 20, 2014.
-However, there are many other resources available regarding the Bush Presidency.
+Presidential records from the George W. Bush Administration are being processed under the terms of the Presidential Records Act and the Freedom of Information Act (FOIA).
+View the Finding Aids for the records currently available for research at the Library.
+In addition, the following publications and resources regarding the Bush Presidency are available.

 President George W. Bush shakes hands with Bono after the musician spoke on February 2, 2006, during the National Prayer Breakfast.
 President Bush called the rock star a "doer" and a "good citizen of the world."

 Courtesy George W. Bush Presidential Library and Museum.
 (P020206PM-0095)

 The documents, audiovisual materials, and artifacts housed in the George W. Bush Presidential Library and Museum are an important resource for authors.
 To date, a number of books have been published that use materials from the Library and Museum as primary documentation.